andy-hanson/noze/doc/language.md

 Only `summon` functions can call `summon` functions.
 (Meaning, `main` will have to be summon for your program to do anything.)
-However, a `summon` function can return an interface, and normal functions can perform I/O through that interface.
+However, a `summon` function can return a function (usually a `fun-ref`), and normal functions can perform I/O by calling that.

 #### unsafe / trusted